Sorry, you need to enable JavaScript to visit this website.

 • DO adhere to recommended diet

-• DO mix VELTASSA with water, juice, or soft food in separate steps to avoid clumping
+• DO mix VELTASSA with water, other beverages, or soft food in separate steps to avoid clumping

-• DO NOT take other oral drugs less than 3 hours before or after taking VELTASSA to avoid possible interaction
+• DO NOT take certain oral medications less than 3 hours before or after taking VELTASSA.
+See Prescribing Information for more details

 • DO NOT heat VELTASSA or add to heated foods or liquids